 Garry Gillard > souvenirs > postcards

 These are scans of a set of postcards of photographs of Western Australia.
 The highest index number I have is 83, but of those only 44 have survived in this collection.
 Date unknown, but early 20C, maybe 1920s.
-Your choice is as good as mine.
+Your guess may be better than mine.

 The Western Australian parliament building with the Pensioner Barracks to the right.